ielopez2/natality_set_presentation/README.md

 This project is for STAT 448: Advanced Data Analysis

 I will be exploring the CDC 2015 US Natality Data set.
-Data wrangling and data visuals will be created using SAS.
+Data visuals will be created using SAS.
 Markdown will be used through Jupyter Notebooks.

 Questions we will be exploring along the way